How Much Does Cavity Wall Insulation Cost?

 To insulate a cavity wall in a mid-floor flat would take about one to two hours.
 Where no scaffolding is used, it takes about an hour or two to perform this work on a terraced house, two to three hours for a semi-detached house, or three to four hours in the case of a detached property.

-When scaffolding is used you should add an additional hour to the time frames given above.
+When scaffolding is used, you should add an additional hour to the time frames given above.

-As for the factors in determining how long the job will take, these are, among others: ease of access, the state of the work area, the number of tradespeople hired, and potentially even weather conditions (if working from outside).
+As for the factors in determining how long the job will take, these are, among others:

 Types of Cavity Wall Insulation

-Blown Mineral Fibre Cost
+Blown Mineral Fibre Insulation Cost

 blown mineral fibre insulation

-The cost of this type of cavity wall insulation is around £13 to £18 per square metre.
+The cost of this type of cavity wall insulation is around £15 to £20 per square metre.

 Pros: